 You’ll receive a written suspension notice to confirm:

 - the start date, and for a suspension how long it lasts for and the action you need to take to end it

 - your right to appeal

-During a suspension you can’t issue ePRNS or ePERNS.
-You can’t issue them retrospectively for the tonnage of packaging material received for reprocessing or exported for reprocessing during suspension even if it’s later lifted.
+During a suspension you cannot issue any ePRNs or ePERNs.
+If the suspension is later lifted, you cannot then issue them retrospectively on the tonnage of packaging material received for reprocessing or exported for reprocessing during the suspension period.

 Penalties for non-compliance

 The Environment Agency monitoring plan explains how they’ll check businesses are complying each year.